algorys/sysadmin/tutoriel/en/_posts/2016-12-21-install-nagios--and-snmp-plugins.md

 # Enable SNMP

 On many devices you have a configuration section to enable SNMP services.
-For example, on printers, you'll have a web interface who let you configure your printer.
+For example, on printers, you'll have a web interface which lets you configure the SNMP agent of your printer.
 Just find the right section or refer to your manual.

 For switches, this is usually about the same way.
 On others, you will need to go through command lines.

 Below, you will find an example for Linux and Windows.